moiseevigor/moiseevigor.github.io/_appendices/2026-05-03-geometry-of-seeing-A3-pmp.md

            + \Bigl[\frac{\partial L}{\partial \dot q^i}\delta q^i\Bigr]_{t_0}^{t_1}.$$

-The boundary term vanishes; for $\delta S = 0$ for all $\delta q$, the integrand has to vanish, giving E-L.
+The boundary term vanishes; for $\delta S = 0$ for all $\delta q$, the integrand has to vanish, giving the Euler–Lagrange (E-L) equations.

 ## Legendre transform → Hamiltonian